 View of the same Angus cow shown above with photo taken above and behind the cow to highlight the poor body condition.
 Photo taken on a beef cattle ranch in southern Chile by M.T.
 Collins while on sabbatical at Universidad Austral de Chile.

 Thin Waygu breed cow with Johne’s disease on a ranch in the U.S. Photo generously donated by the animal owner.
 Cattle breeders buy, sell and trade animals frequently.
 They also provide animals of superior genetics to commercial cattle producers, both dairy and beef cattle.
 For these reasons, it is imperative that the herds are free of MAP-infected animals, verified by laboratory tests annually.

 Submandibular edema, commonly called “bottle jaw” see in a Waygu cow.
 Fluid leaks out of blood vessels because of low oncotic pressure.
-Low oncotic pressure is due to low serum albumin levels which in turn are the results of the protein being lost through the gastrointestinal (GI) tract.
+Low oncotic pressure is due to a low serum albumin level which is the result of the protein being lost through the gastrointestinal (GI) tract.
 The thickened intestine results from the granulomatous inflammation induced by the MAP infection.
+This thickening is responsible for the protein-losing enteropathy.
 Photo generously donated by the animal owner.

 Submandibular edema (“bottle jaw”) in a Holstein cow.
 Photo by M.T.
 Collins taken at the University of Wisconsin, School of Veterinary Medicine.

 Submandibular edema (“bottle jaw”) in a Jersey cow.
 Photo by M.T.
 Collins taken on a dairy farm in Wisconsin.

 Holstein cow in Wisconsin showing low body condition (thin).